 Given the life-jarring diagnosis of multiple sclerosis last fall, the Wild goaltender would have been justified to put his career aside and concentrate on his health.

-Instead, soon after being told he had the incurable autoimmune disease, Harding selflessly revealed his condition publicly so it would not become a distraction if it got out during a shortened season.
+Instead, soon after being told he had the incurable autoimmune disease where his body randomly attacks and eats away the protective lining of his nerves and causes them to scar, Harding selflessly revealed his condition publicly so it would not become a distraction if it got out during a shortened season.
 Sure enough, Harding did have complications, but his previous revelation meant he could get things under control for two months without being peppered with questions.

 Harding made it crystal clear the moment he got the life-altering news that his NHL career would continue.
-He shut out Dallas in his first start and last weekend played a two-game conditioning stint with Houston, helping the Aeros clinch an AHL playoff spot.
+He shut out Dallas in his first start and last weekend played a two-game conditioning stint with Houston, helping the Aeros clinch a playoff spot.

 “I think if anyone was in my situation, they’d do the exact same thing,” said Harding, who backed up Niklas Backstrom on Tuesday against Los Angeles for the first time since Feb.
 11. “You’ve been playing hockey all your life and to let something come in the way of it, you usually don’t – you’ll find a way to make it happen.

 “Obviously it took a little bit of time to get everything dialed in.
 Every day is going to be different.
 You can’t predict the future, but I think everybody in my position would do the same thing.”

 Harding’s perseverance and strength though when tested with true adversity is why the Minnesota chapter of the Professional Hockey Writers’ Association has chosen him as the Wild’s nominee for the Bill Masterton trophy.
 The honor is given annually to the NHL player who best exemplifies the qualities of perseverance, sportsmanship and dedication to ice hockey.